 Our Finding An Edge At The Track series looks at some of Australia’s best racetracks and asks our pro punters for any tips when betting on them.
 Today, we check out Canterbury Racecourse in Sydney.

-Canterbury is known for having a few unique characteristics.
+Canterbury Racecourse, one of the youngest by Australian standards, is known for having a few unique characteristics.
 The track itself is smaller and tighter than many others in Australia, and the surface is arguably one of the very best in the country.

 Canterbury is home to many mid-week racing events and is also famous for night race meetings.
 The club puts together nights that are not only focused on racing but also entertainment for the many punters who flock there.

-Mark Rhoden is our NSW racing guru who regularly bets into the tight track at Canterbury.
-He’s coming off a profitable summer of betting at the venue so we asked him where he thought everyday punters could find an edge.
+Pro punter Mark Rhoden is our NSW racing guru.
+We asked him where he thought everyday punters could find an edge at Canterbury.

 Are there any nuances to Canterbury that you notice in your analysis?

 Canterbury is a tighter track than most other metropolitan tracks, so it can be harder to make ground.
 In previous years, wet tracks tended to lead to winners getting out wider on the track, but that’s not been the case in recent times.

 Canterbury is the home of night racing in Sydney.
 How do conditions at night change the way the track plays?

 To be honest, I’m not sure it makes a huge difference – the track condition and rail position are more important.
 In the early days of night racing, theories abounded about horses “not wanting to run into the shadows”, but I haven’t noticed on-pacers being any more advantaged at night than during the day.